APRNs, also known as advanced practice registered nurses, have been working in the nurse home setting for quite some time.

 They can perform all components of the medical visit, including reviewing the medical records, medication reconciliation, follow-up care, testing, advance care planning, and developing a plan of care for the residents.

-Nurse practitioners act as first and second-line medical and psychiatric providers in the skilled and nonskilled nursing home setting.
+Nurse practitioners act as first- and second-line medical and psychiatric providers in skilled and nonskilled nursing home settings.

 The APRNs provide clinical support to the patients when they get sick, need regulatory visits, or are discharged home.
 The advanced registered nurse practitioner follows evidence-based medicine when rendering care to the patient.

 The services they provide to the residents of these homes keep them out of the hospital ad on the path to recovery.

 Nurse practitioners provide leadership in many forms, such as directing a medical code, educating other staff members, and acting as an advocate for both the patient and the nursing home.

 The nursing homes need medical providers that can assist them in making the correct decisions regarding the resident’s care.

 - Assist with the drug prior authorizations

 - Utilization reviews for assisting the facility in getting more time for the resident in the nursing home.